 But while Clark believes Zenni is among the best places to buy glasses online, they’re far from the only game in town.

-In this article, we’ll take a look at some of the some of the places you may want to consider buying glasses from and what you should know before ordering glasses online.
+In this article, we’ll take a look at some of the some of the other best places to buy glasses that you may want to consider and what you should know before ordering glasses online.

-Consumer Reports recently took a close look at eyeglasses retailers and says Costco Wholesale is the No. 1 place to buy glasses in America.
+Consumer Reports recently took a close look at eyeglasses retailers and says Costco Wholesale is the #1 best place to buy glasses in America.

 According to the magazine, Costco’s median price for a complete pair of eyeglasses is $184, while a national chain like LensCrafters has a median out-of-pocket cost of $369.